SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Method

 Furthermore, to monitor the interaction quality, we compute a confidence-weighted belief alignment $\rho_t$ based on the similarity between the human and agent task embeddings as:

-If $\rho_t$ falls below the misalignment threshold $\tau_\text{mis} \in [0, 1]$, we initiate a clarification protocol to resolve representational discrepancies prior to further execution.
-This mechanism ensures proactive intervention in cases of latent misunderstanding, rather than relying solely on reactive correction.
+\textbf{Clarification protocol.} Intuitively, Eq.~\eqref{eq:belief-align} quantifies the confidence-weighted agreement between the human's and agent's task-level beliefs.
+If $\rho_t$ falls below the misalignment threshold $\tau_\text{mis} \in [0, 1]$, we initiate a clarification protocol to resolve discrepancies prior to further execution.
+This proceeds in three stages: (i) the agent identifies the sources of uncertainty by inspecting its uncertainty map $u^A_t$ (e.g., whether the ambiguity lies in intent, parameters, or destination), and generates candidate interpretations by sampling the LLM ensemble (Section~\ref{sec:llm-assemble}) and retrieving semantically similar past episodes from episodic memory (Section~\ref{sec:mem}); (ii) these candidates are ranked by their alignment with the current belief state and presented to the human as alternative options (e.g., ``Some options are: ...''); and (iii) the human's selection is used to update both $z^H_t$ and $z^A_t$ via Eq.~\eqref{eq:belief-change}, with the successful resolution stored as a positive episode in memory.
+This ensures proactive intervention in cases of latent misunderstanding, rather than reactive correction.

-To support these dynamics, we train a neural encoder $\phi: \mathbb{R}^{768} \rightarrow \mathcal{Z}$ that maps linguistic inputs and dialogue history into latent task embeddings.
-Each utterance $x_j$ is transformed by the encoder into a contextual representation $u_j \in \mathbb{R}^{768}$.
+\textbf{Encoder architecture and training.} To support these dynamics, we train a lightweight neural encoder $\phi: \mathbb{R}^{768} \rightarrow \mathcal{Z}$ that maps linguistic inputs and dialogue history into latent task embeddings.
+Each utterance $x_j$ is first encoded by a frozen pre-trained sentence transformer into a contextual representation $u_j \in \mathbb{R}^{768}$.
 We then aggregate the dialogue history through attention pooling, $\mathcal{H}_t = \text{AttnPool}(\{u_j\}_{j=1}^J)$.
-The resulting representation $(x_t\,,\,\mathcal{H}_t)$ is projected by $\phi$ into $\mathcal{Z}$.
-We continually update the encoder, $\phi$, using a triplet loss objective $\mathcal{L}_3$ that organises the latent space based on semantic and behavioural similarity.
-After each interaction (anchor, $x_a$), we retrieve a positive sample $x_p$ (a successful, semantically similar past command) and a negative example $x_n$ (a dissimilar or unsuccessful interaction) from the episodic memory (Section~\ref{sec:mem}).
-Then, our objective is to minimise:
+The resulting representation $(x_t\,,\,\mathcal{H}_t)$ is projected by the $\phi$ into $\mathcal{Z}$.
+The encoder architecture and all associated hyperparameters are presented in the Appendix~\ref{sec:imp-details}.

+\textbf{Encoder initialisation and online updates.} At the start of interaction, the human belief state $\mathcal{B}^H_0$ is initialised by projecting the first user utterance into the latent space, with confidence $\mathbf{k}^H_0$.
+The agent's belief state $\mathcal{B}^A_0$ is initialised as a noisy copy of the human projection (additive Gaussian noise, $\sigma_{\text{init}}$) with $\mathbf{k}^A_0$, reflecting higher initial uncertainty about the human's intent.
+If prior interaction history exists, the encoder resumes from the most recent checkpoint.
+We continually update the encoder, $\phi$ (i.e., after every completed interaction episode), using a triplet contrastive loss objective $\mathcal{L}_3$ (Eq.~\eqref{eq:contrastive-loss-obj}) that organises the latent space based on semantic and behavioural similarity.
+After each interaction (anchor, $x_a$), we retrieve a positive sample $x_p$ (successful, semantically similar past command) and a negative example $x_n$ (semantically dissimilar or failed interaction) from the episodic memory (Section~\ref{sec:mem}).
+Our objective is to minimise: